GSAPP-CDP/archive/projects/2026/AWeatheringStation.md

 *A Weathering Station: Autographic Comprehension of a Fog Layer*

-is an ongoing humanities and spatial research project that looks at systems of atmospheric relations as formed through granular local microclimates, which fog clouds signify in certain places of the world.
+is an ongoing humanities and spatial research project that looks at systems of atmospheric relations as formed within a coastal micro-climate of Northern California.
 This project views the fog layer as grounding people in a hyper-local ephemeral experience while lending their cognition to a realm of universal humidity, as air and air moisture reflect climatic fluctuation between the local, regional, and planetary scale.
 This project creates an index of fog-informed logics around its legibility via various media forms — from digital translations to physical traces of trans-coded data, to critical writing.
 With this, the goal is to make the process of documenting illusory atmospheric data visible via movement and geometric notation.

-The sculptural weather station is a foil for fog's otherwise invisible behaviors, with data metrics activated as motion and traces.

 This forms a new type of legibility for the micro fluid dynamics of fog clouds as they interact with terrain.
 This work is developed alongside ecologies of clouds as they have and will continue to enter cultural and geo-political conversation around methods of climate change mitigation and cloud fragmentation for the sake of bringing them more granular forms of resolution within digital computation.